 Understand Your Customers

-According to Learoy Tonight, serving any customer begins with understanding their needs.
+Serving any customer begins with understanding their needs.
 You and your associates can begin honing this process before anyone even walks through your doors.
 This process is based initially on diligent research to define exactly to whom you want your retail franchise’s experience to appeal.
 However, it also extends to being unafraid to get to know each customer and gain even more ongoing insight by asking the right questions about their needs.
 When tailoring your store’s experience to the customer demographics you value most, there is no such thing as having too much information from first-hand encounters at your disposal.
-Don’t make assumptions.
+Properly storing and using this data can also do wonders for creating successful sales and promotions, getting customers to return, and improving the overall experience.

 Update Point of Sale Software